-These guidelines are for the care of all adults aged 18 and older and adolescents exposed to lead at work.
-The mean blood lead level (BLL) for U.S. adults is less than 1 μ g/dL (CDC).
-Chronic adverse health effects have no threshold, so clinicians should monitor patients with elevated BLL until below 5 μ g/dL.
-For occupational lead exposure, CDPH guidelines are more stringent and health protective than the current Cal/OSHA or federal OSHA lead standards.
+These guidelines are for the care of adults aged 18 and older and adolescents exposed to lead at work.
+The mean blood lead level (BLL) for U.S. adults is less than 1 μ g/dL, and the 97.5 percentile for BLL is 3.5 μ g/dL (CDC, CSTE 20211); thus, CDPH recommends clinical action and follow-up for adult BLLs 3.5 μ g/dL and greater.
+Chronic adverse health effects have no threshold, so clinicians should monitor patients with elevated BLL until below 3.5 μ g/dL.
+For occupational lead exposure, these CDPH guidelines are more stringent and health protective than the current Cal/OSHA or federal OSHA lead standards.